Associated state: States formerly ceding power to another state

 Iceland, formerly part of Denmark, became a nominally sovereign state in 1918.
-It remained in a personal union with the Danish Crown and continued to have a common foreign policy with Denmark until 1944, when it became a republic.
+It remained in a personal union with the Danish Crown and continued to have a common foreign policy with Denmark until 1944, when it became an independent republic.

 Bhutan, a former protectorate of British India, agreed in a 1949 treaty to allow the newly independent India to guide its foreign relations in a relatively loose form of association, which resulted in Bhutan sometimes being described as a "protected state".
 This relationship was updated in a 2007 treaty, in which the provision requiring Bhutan to accept India's guidance on foreign policy was rescinded.

 Microstates as modern protected states

 The existence of free relationship based on both delegation of sovereignty and benign protection can be seen as a defining feature of microstates.
 According to the definition of microstates proposed by Dumienski (2014): "Microstates are modern protected states, i.e. sovereign states that have been able to unilaterally depute certain attributes of sovereignty to larger powers in exchange for benign protection of their political and economic viability against their geographic or demographic constraints."
 Adopting this approach permits separating microstates from both small states and autonomies or dependencies.
 Microstates understood as modern protected states may include such states as Liechtenstein, San Marino, Monaco, Vatican City, Andorra, Niue, the Cook Islands, and Palau.